WHAT IS A CREDIT REPORT?

+What is a credit report?
 A credit report is a document detailing your own credit history.
-Credit bureaus collect information and create reports based on that information, while lenders use the findings along with other details to determine a loan seeker’s credit worthiness.
+In other words, credit bureaus collect information and create reports based on that information.
+Subsequently, lenders use the findings along with other details to determine a loan seeker’s credit worthiness.
 Each of these reporting companies collect information about consumers’ personal details and their bill-paying habits to create a unique report for each individual.

-Public Record and Collections.
+Public Record and Collections

 Moreover, the Public Record and Collections agencies also collect public record information from state and county courts, as well as information on overdue debt from collection agencies.
 Public record information includes, for example, bankruptcies, foreclosures, suits, wage attachments, liens and judgments.

 So, what is a credit report?
 In short, a credit report is much like a score card or test result.
 Your future financial dealings will all involve this in some way or another when taking credit.
 Therefore, be sure to keep a good record and maintain a strong credit score as this is the best way to ensure a solid financial capability.